Bam4d/Griddly/docs/tutorials/Custom Shaders/Global Lighting/index.rst

 Global Lighting
 ###############

-In this tutorial we modify the "Bufferflies" environment to have a day/night cycle.
+In this tutorial we modify the :ref:`Bufferflies <doc_butterflies_and_spiders>` environment to have a day/night cycle.
 In environments that use pixel-based observations this can provide an additional challenge to agents, as the agent has to encode the pixel representations of the envrionment in a way that allows for many different lighting levels.

 .. raw:: html